Land Business Update | Week Commencing 9 June 2025

 The government is opening a consultation to give farmers and stakeholders the chance to share their experiences of the supply chain.
 It will follow a similar format to the dairy consultation which lead to the Fair Dealing (Milk) Regulations, which came into effect last year.
 It is part of the government’s New Deal for Farmers programme.

-Changes to 2026 greening rules in Scotland (Scotland)
+Changes to 2026 greening rules in Scotland A blue and white flag

 The Scottish Government has published details of what farmers have to do to receive an Enhanced Greening payment, which is a supplementary part worth about 30% of the Basic Payment Scheme (BPS).
 It is intended to reward climate and environment friendly practices.